-In a gravimeter configuration (Fig.1.c), the sensitivity to rotation, the second term of equation 2, is null as the two interferometer arms do not enclose any physical area.
-Raman transitions being velocity selective, one needs to chirp the frequency difference between the Raman lasers in order to compensate for the linear increase of the Doppler shift with time, and keep the three pulses on resonance.
-A frequency chirp $\delta\omega = at$ leads to an additional contribution in the interferometer phase given by aT^2 , which allows for scanning the interferometer phase in a perfectly controlled way and record a fringe pattern.
-This chirp induced phase compensates the gravity phase shift when it perfectly matches the Doppler shift: $a_0 = k{\text{eff}} q$.
-This leads to a dark fringe in the interferometer pattern, whose position (as a function of the chirp rate a) does not depend on T. Indeed, in the reference frame of the free falling atoms, the phase difference between the Raman lasers is fixed, without any acceleration.
-Precisely locating, and tracking, this fringe allows for measuring gvia the relation $g = a_0/k{\text{eff}}$, as well as its fluctuations, in terms of SI traceable frequency measurements.
-This gives to this kind of sensors their absolute character: they do not require calibration, but an accurate control and knowledge of the RF and laser frequencies involved in the measurement.
-Remarkably, the cold atoms themselves, being well shielded from environmental perturbations in the drop chamber, can be used to guarantee the control and knowledge of these frequencies
+In a gravimeter configuration [Fig. 1(c)], the sensitivity to rotation, the second term of Eq.
+(2), is null as the two interferometer arms do not enclose any physical area.
+Raman transitions being velocity selective, one needs to chirp the frequency difference between the Raman lasers in order to compensate for the linear increase in the Doppler shift with time and keep the three pulses on resonance.
+A frequency chirp $\delta \omega = at$ leads to an additional contribution in the interferometer phase given by aT^2 , which allows for scanning the interferometer phase in a perfectly controlled way and record a fringe pattern.
+This chirp induced phase compensates the gravity phase shift when it perfectly matches the Doppler shift: $a_0 = k{eff}g$.
+This leads to a dark fringe in the interferometer pattern, whose position (as a function of the chirp rate (a) does not depend on T. Indeed, in the reference frame of the free falling atoms, the phase difference between the Raman lasers is fixed, without any acceleration.
+Precisely locating and tracking, this fringe allows for measuring g via the relation $g = a_0/k{eff}$, as well as its fluctuations, in terms of SI traceable frequency measurements.
+This gives to this kind of sensor their absolute character: they do not require calibration, but an accurate control and knowledge of the RF and laser frequencies involved in the measurement.
+Remarkably, the cold atoms themselves, being well shielded from environmental perturbations in the drop chamber, can be used to guarantee the control and knowledge of these frequencies.65